Charles C. Lockwood

 Charles Clapp Lockwood (September 2, 1877 – September 21, 1958) was an American lawyer and a Republican Party politician from New York.
-He was a member of the New York State Senate, 1915–1922 (4th District 1915–1918, 7th District 1919–1922) and a justice of the New York Supreme Court 2nd District, 1932–1947.
-He is probably best known for presiding the Joint Legislative Committee on Housing, also known as the Lockwood Committee (1919–1922), investigating rents and housing in New York City after World War I.
+He was a member of the New York State Senate from 1915 to 1922 (4th District 1915–1918, 7th District 1919–1922) and a justice of the New York Supreme Court 2nd District from 1932 to 1947.
+He is probably best known for presiding over the Joint Legislative Committee on Housing, also known as the Lockwood Committee (1919–1922), investigating rents and housing in New York City after World War I.

 Early life

-He was born on September 2, 1877, in Brooklyn, the son of James K. P. Lockwood (1845–1922) and Katherine Marshall Lockwood.
-After working in a drugstore in his boyhood and in a lumber yard, he attended evening high school and eventually graduated in 1900 at the New York Law School.
-Prior to his graduation he worked as an office boy and clerk in the law office of Jasper W. Gilbert, a former justice at the New York Supreme Court.
+Lockwood was born on September 2, 1877, in Brooklyn, the son of James K. P. Lockwood (1845–1922) and Katherine Marshall Lockwood.
+After working in a drugstore in his boyhood and in a lumber yard, he attended evening high school and eventually graduated in 1900 from the New York Law School.
+Prior to his graduation he worked as an office boy and clerk in the law office of Jasper W. Gilbert, a former justice of the New York Supreme Court.
 Eventually, he became an associate of the firm and would remain for 14 years.

 In 1908 he established his own law firm.
 He ran a successful and lucrative practice and became financially independent.

 Political career

-Although Justice Gilbert was a Democrat, well connected to the Tammany Hall political machine, Lockwood turned to the Republican Party, and became active in the local Brooklyn Republican clubs.
-In November 1913, he was elected to the New York State Assembly (Kings Co., 5th D.), and was a member in 1914.
-The same year he was elected to the New York State Senate, where he sat from 1915 to 1922 in the 138th, 139th, 140th, 141st, 142nd, 143rd, 144th and 145th New York State Legislatures.
+Although Justice Gilbert was a Democrat, well connected to the Tammany Hall political machine, Lockwood turned to the Republican Party and became active in the local Brooklyn Republican clubs.
+In November 1913, he was elected to the New York State Assembly (Kings County, 5th District) and served in the 1914 session.
+In November 1914, he was elected to the New York State Senate, where he served from 1915 to 1922, sitting in the 138th through 145th legislatures.
 He drew support from the Citizens Union, one of the United States' first good government groups.

-The Republican Lockwood was a prolific legislator.
-According to The Brooklyn Daily Eagle as a senator he "sponsored and passed more big legislation than any two members of that body put together during the corresponding period".
-As chairman of the New York Senate Committee on Public Education, he introduced legislation such as the Teachers' Salary Increase act, which did much to prevent the breakdown of the school system, due to the failure of teachers' pay to follow the soaring cost of living during the war.
+Lockwood was a prolific legislator.
+According to The Brooklyn Daily Eagle, as a senator he "sponsored and passed more big legislation than any two members of that body put together during the corresponding period".
+As chairman of the New York Senate Committee on Public Education, he introduced legislation such as the Teachers' Salary Increase Act, which did much to prevent the breakdown of the school system due to the failure of teachers' pay to follow the soaring cost of living during the war.
 Because of a nervous breakdown, he was unable to defend the bill in the Senate.
 The bill advanced nevertheless.
 He also introduced a bill to sponsor the establishment of kindergartens in public schools.
 These efforts earned him the support of teachers' unions and the female vote.